ratoru/cs152bots/README.md

 - Detailed statistics on users
 - Detailed statistics on the predictive power of the API
 - Intuitive report and review flows using `discord.ui`
+- Priority queue of reports to handle reports by urgency.
+- Allow moderators to review oldest report, so no report starves.
+- Reduce friction while reporting as much as possible while still allowing for detailed reports.
+- Strike system with temporary suspensions.
+- User feedback during reports and if report successful.
 - Safeguards:
   - Cannot report banned users.
   - All reports against a user get deleted once they're banned.